getsentry/sentry-php/CONTRIBUTING.md

 Prerequisites:

-- All the changes that should be release must be in `master` branch.
+- All changes that should be released must be in the `master` branch.
 - Every commit should follow the [Commit Message Format](https://develop.sentry.dev/commit-messages/#commit-message-format) convention.

 Manual Process:

-- Update CHANGELOG.md witht the version to be released.
+- Update CHANGELOG.md with the version to be released.
 Example commit: https://github.com/getsentry/sentry-php/commit/877bca3f0f0ac0fc8ec0a218c6070cccea266795.
 - On GitHub in the `sentry-php` repository go to "Actions" select the "Release" workflow.
-- Click on "Run workflow" on the right side, make sure the `master` branch is selected.
+- Click on "Run workflow" on the right side and make sure the `master` branch is selected.
 - Set "Version to release" input field.
 Here you decide if it is a major, minor or patch release.
 (See "Versioning Policy" below)
 - Click "Run Workflow"

 This will trigger [Craft](https://github.com/getsentry/craft) to prepare everything needed for a release.
-(For more information see [craft prepare](https://github.com/getsentry/craft#craft-prepare-preparing-a-new-release)) At the end of this process a release issue is created in the [Publish](https://github.com/getsentry/publish) repository.
+(For more information see [craft prepare](https://github.com/getsentry/craft#craft-prepare-preparing-a-new-release)) At the end of this process, a release issue is created in the [Publish](https://github.com/getsentry/publish) repository.
 (Example release issue: https://github.com/getsentry/publish/issues/815)

 Now one of the persons with release privileges (most probably your engineering manager) will review this Issue and then add the `accepted` label to the issue.

 There are always two persons involved in a release.

-If you are in a hurry and the release should be out immediatly there is a Slack channel called `#proj-release-approval` where you can see your release issue and where you can ping people to please have a look immediatly.
+If you are in a hurry and the release should be out immediately there is a Slack channel called `#proj-release-approval` where you can see your release issue and where you can ping people to please have a look immediately.

 When the release issue is labeled `accepted` [Craft](https://github.com/getsentry/craft) is triggered again to publish the release to all the right platforms.
 (See [craft publish](https://github.com/getsentry/craft#craft-publish-publishing-the-release) for more information).
-At the end of this process the release issue on GitHub will be closed and the release is completed!
+At the end of this process, the release issue on GitHub will be closed and the release is completed!
 Congratulations!

 There is a sequence diagram visualizing all this in the [README.md](https://github.com/getsentry/publish) of the `Publish` repository.